Liberalism and centrism in Sweden

 This article gives an overview of liberalism and centrism in Sweden.
 It is limited to liberal and centrist parties with substantial support, mainly proved by having had a representation in parliament.
 The sign ⇒ denotes another party in that scheme.
-For inclusion in this article it isn't necessary for parties to have labelled themselves as a liberal party.
+For inclusion in this article it is not necessary for parties to have labelled themselves as a liberal party.

 Background

 Liberalism has been a major force in Sweden since the 19th century.
 And even before then, personalities like Anders Chydenius (1729 – 1803), promoted the ideals of liberalism.
 Nowadays The Liberals (Liberalerna, member of LI and ALDE) calls itself a centre-right liberal party.
 The Centre Party (Centerpartiet, member of LI and ALDE) is a historically agrarian party that has gradually developed into a liberal party.
 Since their party congress in 2013, they define themselves as a green, liberal party.